farinap5/bitmap4shell/README.md

 ### Studing

+The following block is the dump of a bitmap header and dib header.

 ```
 00000000: 424d 7600 0000 0000 0000 3600 0000 2800  BMv.......6...(.
 00000010: 0000 6400 0000 6400 0000 0100 2000 0000  ..d...d..... ...